martinanderson/martinanderson/README.md

 - **At 1999 I started coding web projects as a job and business**.
 From the first browser-wars, thru the Web1 and Web2 growth pains and mobile revolution, into today's mobile-first social online commerce experience.
 I have completed a fully functional Content Management System and a bulk Email Marketing Software from scratch (both PHP based), in addition to more typical development tasks.
 The code is here in the Github, check it out.

-- I guess one of the biggest **recognition's about the quality** of my code has been a successful passing of the security audit ordered by one of my customer, an international insurance giant.
-My CMS was a fully functional WYSIWYG click and shoot enviroment long before things like Wordpress even existed.
-Yes, I am kind of proud of that accomplisment :) Took me years to develop and accumulated to a hundred thousand lines of PHP+JavaScript when finished.

-- I have also coded a **cross-platform "Windows-Linux-iOS-Android" app** from a ground up (Python+Kivy).
-And o course have played around a lot with different tools coding this and that on Windows and Linux desktops over the years.
-Mostly for fun or out of curiosity.

-- My only regret in life is not releasing my code to Open Source and building a community behind my creations.
-That would have been awesome.

 - **My strengths** are **PHP, Python, JavaScript/ActiveScript, CSS, MySQL/Postgres/SQLite**, in that order.
 And of curse the basket of **CSS/JavaScript libraries and frameworks** and the hunger to never stop learning as technologies develop and grow.
 I enjoy working both on the **Backend and Frontend coding** (also in that order).
 Have experience with UX.
 And have completed working products from draft to release.

 - I also feel very comfortable with **Linux and Docker server management**.
 In the beginning of 2K ran my own small hosting company on FreeBSD, but these days simply use my skills to set up Linux VPS or Docker servers, preferably on Debian.
 I manage to get everything done and run reliably, plus add some code for automation.

+- I guess one of the biggest **recognition's about the quality** of my code has been a successful passing of the security audit ordered by one of my customer, an international insurance giant.
+My CMS was a fully functional WYSIWYG click and shoot enviroment long before things like Wordpress even existed.
+Yes, I am kind of proud of that accomplisment :) Took me years to develop and accumulated to about a hundred thousand lines of PHP+JavaScript when finished.

+- I have also coded a **cross-platform "Windows-Linux-iOS-Android" app** from a ground up (Python+Kivy).
+And of course have played around a lot with different code doing this and that on Windows and Linux desktops over the years.

+- My only regret in life is not releasing my code to Open Source and building a community behind my creations, especially the CMS.
+That would probably have been awesome and not doing that truly is my single regret in life.

 - 🌱 I’m currently actively studying **Blockchain and Web3** development – dApps, smart contracts, blockchain interoperability, cryptography, all that good stuff.
-I have strong conviction about cryptos eventual mass adoption (and believe the future is multi-chain).
+I have strong conviction about the eventual mass adoption of Web3 and Blockchain.
 And I'm preparing to catch a ride on that train with great enthusiasm :) And based on my past experience, I definitely know I need (to be a part of) a team.
 To make a true impact.

 ## The Future is Now :)

-I'm looking for a Blockchain/Web3 project that might have a use for a developer like me.
-I have been developing on different tech since the birth of the modern Internet. **I work hard and learn fast.** I have well equipped home office for remote work and can take a deep dive into your project right now.
+Maybe there is a Blockchain/Web3 project that might have a use for a developer like me? :) I have been developing on different tech since the birth of the modern Internet. **I work hard and learn fast.** I have a well equipped home office for remote work and can take a deep dive into your project at a moments notice.
 Dive into your blockchain, study the tech and get to work.
 We are all early and the future is bright.

 - 💞️ Please contact me if you think that I can be a useful team member on your project.
 - 📫 Best way to reach me is by e-mail martin@all-tec.ee or Signal/Whatsapp +639663475966 or Twitter DM @MXploresCrypto

 Oh PS.
-My nationality is Estonian, from Estonia in EU, the most wired country in the world according to Wired :) But that probably doesn't carry any importance in today's remote work environment.
-Or?
-For example Estonia has a national digital-ID already over a decade and everything digital comes very natural to us.
-I guess that might be somewhat important to know :)
+My nationality is Estonian, from Estonia in EU, the most wired country in the world according to Wired :)

-### I'm exited.
-Let's do amazing things together in the blockchain!
+### I'm exited to hear from you.
+Let's do amazing things together!
 ## Have a beautiful day :)

 Thinking out loud:
 In the not so distant future more and more Web3 and blockchain code will find it's way to the retail hands, in the hands of business users, personal finance sector, gaming, entertainment, social media, data storage and so on.
 Literally thousands of applications and services are already in development right now and billions is being invested into the infrastructure.
 The evolution of our beloved Internet is happening as we speak.
-But it is fact that **most** people are still unaware of that.
+But it is also a fact that **most** people are still unaware of that.
 Most people still don't have any idea of what's coming...
 Exciting times :)